Quuxplusone/fixed-containers/README.md

              ^~~~~~~~~~~~~~~~~~~~~~~~~~~
 ```

-Similar error occurs when using structured binding.
+A similar error occurs when using structured binding.

 #### Pair of references